hal/model-graph/README.md

       Default: admin
 ```

-If everything runs locally using the default ports you just need to run
+If everything runs locally using the default ports, you just need to run

 ```bash
 java -jar model-graph-0.0.1.jar
 ```

+The tool will populate the Neo4j instance with nodes, relations and properties of the specified resource (sub)tree.
+Please make sure the Neo4j instance is empty.
+If you have nodes of a previous run or other data, this might distort the queries.

+If you want to analyse different management model versions, you need to setup multiple Neo4j instances and point the tool to the relevant instance.
 After the tool has finished, head to [http://localhost:7474/browser/](http://localhost:7474/browser/) and enter some queries.

 ## Examples